 Nurse burnout isn’t your typical job stress.
 Not only can it affect your mood, habits, and overall health, but it can also have a serious impact on your patients’ well-being.
 On top of it all, burnout can lead to more mistakes and, ultimately, destroy the passion you once felt for your career.

-Unfortunately, a shocking 70 percent of nurses report feeling exhausted and burned out during their careers.
+Unfortunately, 70 percent of nurses report feeling exhausted and burned out during their careers.
 Take a look at the following signs and stats to know just how at risk you might be.
-Then, start implementing the solutions on a preventative—or even restorative—level.
+Then, start implementing the solutions on a preventative — or even restorative — level.

 What Is Nurse Burnout?